 Your support for this initiative is saving lives.
 With your help, we’ve brought increased public investment in safe crossings at public transit stations and bus stops.

 Did you know that over three-fourths of public transit trips begin and end by walking?
 Yet many transit corridors lack sidewalks and safe ways to cross the street.

-People who walk to transit are among the region’s most vulnerable road users.
-Research shows that 22 percent of pedestrian crashes in the Atlanta region occurred within 100 feet of transit stops.
-Nearly half occurred within 300 feet of transit stops.
+People who walk to transit are among the most vulnerable road users in the Atlanta region.
+Indeed, 22% of pedestrian crashes here occurred within 100 feet of a transit stop.
+And nearly half occurred within 300 feet of a stop.

-PEDS thanks Kaiser Permanente, the Governor’s Office of Highway Safety and the Federal Highway Administration for the support that makes this program possible.
+PEDS thanks Kaiser-Permanente, the Georgia Governor’s Office of Highway Safety, the Federal Highway Administration and people like you for the support that makes this program possible.

 Ninety percent of pedestrian crashes occur when people are crossing the street.
 Please join us in calling on transportation agencies to provide a safe way to cross the street at every bus stop.